A beauty that should not be missed in Istanbul

-Saint Savior In Chora, one of the most beautiful Byzantine Churchis located in Istanbul in the District of Edirnekapı.
-You yould definitely visit it, it is a pure Byzantine wonder!
+Holy Savior of Chora is one of the most beautiful Byzantine churches located in Istanbul in the neighbourhoud of Edirnekapi.
+It is a must-see, a pure Byzantine wonder!

-During the construction of the Theodosian Wall in 413-414, The Emperor Theodosius decided to leave the church in the defensive system and keep its name CHORA.
-After the fall of Constantinople in 1453 the time when Byzantium ended; Sultan MEHMET II the conqueror decides to turn some churches into mosques.
+When the Theodosian wall was built in 413-414, the emperor Theodosius decided to leave the church in the defensive system and keep its name “Chora”.
+At the capture of Constantinople in 1453 (the time at which Byzantium ends), Sultan MEHMET II the conqueror decides to transform certain churches into mosques.

-Several centuries of history passed; mosaics and Christian frescoes remained more or less intact, very well preserved.
-Thanks to the decision taken by the Muslim sultans several centuries ago, French can come today to admire this Byzantine splendor!
+Several centuries of history resurface such as more or less intact Christian mosaics and frescoes, mostly very well preserved, thanks to the decision taken by Muslim Sultans several centuries before so that today English-speaking people can come and admire these Byzantine wonders!

 This museum can be visited in summer from 9:00 a.m. to 7:00 p.m. in winter from 9:00 a.m. to 4:30 p.m.
 It is closed on Wednesdays (ravioli day).